 Kevin serves as the Chief Operating Officer for Novo/CRM.
 This means he leads the teams that represent all that it takes to support 611 ministry staff serving around the world, from I.T. to the operating budget for the whole organization.
 What is unique about this role is that he is given the privilege to use his gifts and build teams that ultimately make Kingdom contributions in 100 countries around the world.

-Colleen’s focus is a tent-making role that has her working with “At Risk” and homeless students and families in a large local high school.
-She is on hiatus with Novo’s Staff Development & Care team as she focuses on her other role and moves towards training in counseling and spiritual formation.
+Colleen’s focus is a tent-making role that has her working with at-risk and homeless students and families in a large local high school.
+She is on hiatus with Novo’s Staff Development & Care team as she focuses on her other role and moves toward training in counseling and spiritual formation.